 Cereals containing Gluten: Includes wheat, rye, oats, barley, spelt.
-It also includes foods containing flour such as baking powders, batter, breadcrumbs, bread, cakes, couscous, meat products, pasta, pastry, sauces, and foods dusted with powder
+It also includes foods containing flour such as, batter, breadcrumbs, bread, cakes, couscous, processed meats, pasta, pastry and sauces.

 Crustaceans: Includes prawns, lobster, scampi, crab, shrimp paste

-Fish: Also found in some salad dressings, pizzas, sauces, fish sauce, some soy sauces, and Worcestershire sauce
+Fish: Also found in some salad dressings, pizzas, sauces, fish sauce and Worcestershire sauce

 Peanuts: Also found in sauces, cakes, desserts, groundnut oil, and peanut flour

 Soya: Can be in the form of tofu or bean curd.
-Also found in soya flour, textured soya protein, in some ice cream, sauces, desserts, meat products, vegetarian products
+Also found in soya flour, textured vegetable protein, in some ice cream, sauces, desserts, meat products, vegetarian products

 Milk: In yogurt, cream, cheese, butter milk powders, and foods glazed with milk